Lingaraj2410/Assignment-3.3/README.md

 # Solution Code Path for Task 2:
 Assignment-3.3/Task 2/UnitsByStatesForOnida/src/org/acadgild/

-I have attached the screenshots of program execution as well as the ouput file itself in the root of this repository.
+I have attached the screenshots of program execution as well as the ouput file itself in respective task folders.